Home

 In addition to these diets not being balanced and healthy, there’s another very serious drawback for someone who wants to lose weight.
 There is nothing in these plans that prepares a person for a lifetime of fat loss!
 In other words, you are NOT making the necessary changes in your lifestyle by adopting eating patterns that will promote your health and weight loss permanently.

-The problem on a low carb high protein diet is in order to get the immediate weight loss, you have to push the body into what is called a ketogenic state.
-The first phase of the Atkins diet is to eat very restricted carbs.
-Some low carb advocates have stated that this is “taking advantage” of ketosis to hasten weight loss even though ketosis means there are excessive ketones (the body’s starvation fuel) in the body.
+The problem on a low carb high protein diet is in order to get the immediate weight loss, you have to push your body into what is called a ketogenic state.
+The first phase of some low carb high protein diets is to eat very restricted carbs.

-Ketones are a byproduct of fat metabolism.
-When muscle mass and body fat are broken down too rapidly as a result of carbohydrate deprivation the body is not efficient at removing the ketones and there are many serious health risks when this happens.
 Some of the adverse affects that can happen are muscle breakdown, nausea, dehydration, headaches, light headedness, constipation, irritability and kidney problems.
 Other side affects are halitosis, reduced metabolism (BMR,) and loss of lean muscle.
 Much of the damage caused by ketosis may not be known for years until there is irreversible kidney damage.
-Blood tests that monitor kidney function do not detect serious problems until more than 80% of the kidney function is gone.
+Blood tests that monitor kidney function do not detect serious problems until more than 80% of the kidney function is gone. |

 Certainly, doctors who promote the low carb high protein diet say they monitor the ketones in the body but why take such serious risks when it’s not necessary?
-And it is possible that damage is done to the body even within what they consider to be a safe range of ketones?
+And is it possible that damage is done to the body even within what they consider to be a safe range of ketones?

 The other issue with these low carb high protein diets is that this is the diet that encourages the yo yo dieting affect.
 It actually supports the fat cells by increasing fat storage when the deprivation period is over.